-11.0 Advocacy and Communication
+10.0 Advocacy and Communication

-Advocacy and communication are a very important ingredient of effective adoption.
-Professional bodies, Regulators, Policy Makers, Specialised Institutions, Academia and the Media (including the social media) have been identified as necessary stakeholders in the adoption process.
+Advocacy and communication are very important requirement for effective adoption.
+Professional bodies, Regulators, Policy Makers, Specialized Institutions, Academia and the Media (including the social media) have been identified as necessary stakeholders in the adoption process.
 There is need to create awareness, to enable the stakeholders embrace the implication of sustainability in depths.

-The various mediums of engagement identified are virtual, in-person meetings, hybrid meetings, webinars, workshops, visitations, social media handles, jingles etc.
+The various mediums of engagement identified are virtual, in-person meetings, hybrid meetings, webinars, workshops, visitations, social media handles, jingles etc. The FRC has also signed an MOU with the Nigerian Integrated Reporting Committee (NIRC) to assist in the advocacy and enlightenment as well as capacity building.

-12.0 Monitoring and Enforcement
+11.0 Monitoring and Enforcement

 The same Regulator for monitoring and enforcement of financial reporting will be required for monitoring of sustainability related financial disclosures.
 By the FRC amendment Act of 2023, the FRC is empowered to promote compliance with the adopted standards issued by the IFRS Foundation (which includes the International Sustainability Standards Board that issues the IFRS sustainability standards).
-The enforcement action of the FRC will be initially centred on supporting and guiding entities as they navigate their way in implementing the standards.
-It is not expected that the FRC will apply sanctions especially at the early state of adoption.
-The ARWG will also develop a guideline that will specify the roles and responsibilities of other relevant regulators in the adoption process and beyond to ensure harmonization.
+The enforcement action of the FRC will be initially focused on supporting and guiding entities as they navigate their way in implementing the standards.
+It is not expected that the FRC will apply sanctions especially at the early stage of adoption.
+Regulatory roundtable will be held to develop a framework that will specify the roles and responsibilities of other relevant regulators and stakeholders in the adoption process to ensure synergy and harmonization of efforts.